Why Your Brain Creates Obstacles to Your Own Goals

 - Always active

-Nothing has changed externally.
+Nothing external has changed.

 The Real Reason You Feel “Stuck”